danilopereira/bikonnect-platform/README.md

 - platform-rider-services
 - platform-mqtt-subscriber

-Let's go deep into each one.
+Let's go deep into each one:

 ### platform-common
 This module is basically a library, responsible to gather everything related with persistence and the DTOs